 - PREPARE boiling water canner.
 Heat jars in simmering water

 until ready for use.
 Do not boil.
 Wash lids in warm soapy water and set

-- PROCESS jars in a boiling water canner for 15 minutes, adjusting for altitude.
+- PROCESS jars for 15 minutes, adjusting for altitude.
+Turn off heat; remove lid and let jars stand 5 minutes.
 Remove jars and cool.
 Check lids for seal after 24 hours.
 Lid should not flex up and down when center is pressed.